Egor4ik325/rankrise/README.md

 - Content delivery network - static files (CSS, JS, JPEG, PNG)

 - User uploads - static upload files (JPEG, PNG)

+## Reports

+To prevent inappropriate/bad questions, production, answers and comments the reporting system will be developed.

+- users sent reports about the objects
+- admins review report and decide to do something with that

+Report contains:

+- title
+- description
+- resource/object type
+- object pk/slug
+- created
+- id
+- reporter (user or admin)

+> If object gets destroyed, all reports should be also

+Users can only create reports with following fields:

+- title
+- description
+- resource/content type
+- object slug

+For admins all fields will be visible + actions:

+- create (admins saw themselfs)
+- list
+- retrieve
+- destroy (inappropriate report)

+No filters, search nor ordering => enough.

+Slug vs id:

+- question - id
+- production - slug
+- option - id
+- comment - id
+- report - uuid